kathryn1wang/kathryn1wang.github.io/README.md

-# Berkeley CS 280A (Intro to Computer Vision and Computational Photography)
+# Berkeley CS 280A Projects
+# (Intro to Computer Vision and Computational Photography)